Skip to main content

 const world = await runtime.getWorld(worldId);

-// Ensure roles object exists
+// Ensure metadata structure exists

 if (!world.metadata) world.metadata = {};